DeclarativeHub/Bond/README.md

 ### Transforming the Event Producers

 The event producers are much more useful when they can be transformed and combined into another event producers.
-Bond comes with a number of methods that can transform an event producer into an another event producer.
+Bond comes with a number of methods that can transform an event producer into another event producer.
 Note that transforming an observable  does not create another observable, but the event producer that has not concept of 'current value'.

 #### Map